google/cluster-insight/README.md

 The "master" Cluster-Insight service listens for external HTTP requests to its REST endpoint on port 5555 of the master node, as shown in the figure below.
-The "minion" Cluste-Insight service listens for requests on port 4243 and relays them to the local Docker daemon via a Unix-domain socket.
+The "minion" Cluster-Insight service listens for requests on port 4243 and relays them to the local Docker daemon via a Unix-domain socket.
 Note that the Unix-domain socket is the default way of communicating with the Docker daemon.